 Implementation of EMR-Integrated Referrals to Link Clinical and Community Services to Reduce Health Inequity

-Through this technology, we hope to learn how to better support clinics in rural settings and improve the self-management and health outcomes associated with cardiovascular diseases.
+Through this study, we hope to learn how to better support clinics in rural settings to implement new resource referral technology systems and to improve the self-management and health outcomes associated with cardiovascular diseases among patients..

 *listed alphabetically by last name in each section